 Ten miles south of Ellington, Current River Conservation Area definitely fits the bill as a sportsman’s paradise.
 Go on an early morning turkey hunt, followed by an afternoon fishing in the Current River.
 The nearby hiking trail affords spectacular views of the area.

 You’ll find a good population of deer at the Bonanza Conservation Area, eight miles southeast of Kingston.
 This 1,870-acre area contains forest, fields, cropland, grassland and four streams.
+The area has good populations of deer, turkey, quail and rabbit.
 Besides hunting, available activities include mountain-biking, fishing and camping.